MattThommes/amplify-react-app/README.dev.md

         1. `git fetch upstream`
         2. `git merge upstream/master --allow-unrelated-histories`
         3. `git push origin master` (assuming `master` branch)
-5. Update the `README.md` file to be specific to your project.
-Keep the `README.dev.md` for following along or future debugging.
+5. Update these files to include your specific project name and description:
+    1. README.md (keep the `README.dev.md` for following along or future debugging)
+    2. package.json
+    3. public/index.html
+    4. public/manifest.json
 6. Get `nvm` available in your current CLI session: `source ~/.nvm/nvm.sh`.
 You may need to install it if you haven’t used it before.
 7. Run `nvm use` to use the correct Node version associated with the project.
 You should see output similar to:
     * `Found '/Users/mattthommes/Documents/dev/test1/.nvmrc' with version <v16.13.0>`